cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `HEC_WORKERS`: Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.
 (Default: 8)
 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
 (Default: false)
 * `STATUS_MONITOR_INTERVAL`: Time interval (in s/m/h.
 For example, 3600s or 60m or 1h) for monitoring memory queue pressure.
 Use to help with back-pressure insights.
 (Increases CPU load.
 Use for insights purposes only) Default is 0s (Disabled).
-    ###  Please note
-    > SPLUNK_VERSION configuration parameter is only required for Splunk version 6.3 and below.
-    For Splunk version 6.3 or below, please deploy nozzle via CLI.
-Update nozzle_manifest.yml with splunk_version (For example: SPLUNK_VERSION: 6.3) as an env variable and [deploy nozzle as an app via CLI](#push-as-an-app-to-cloud-foundry).

-    **[Tile](https://network.pivotal.io/products/splunk-nozzle/)** only supports deployment for Splunk version 6.4 or above

 - - - -